I'd like to find out how backups work in NationBuilder, and what the best practices are.

 - All Email blasts older than 14 days

-You do not have the ability to restore your database - please contact NationBuilder support for help with this.
+You do not have the ability to restore your database - please contact your organizer for help.

 To restore your snapshot on your own postgres database, you can use these commands.
 It assumes you have a UTF-8 encoded database called "nbuild" with a user of "nbuild" already set up, and that your nation's slug is "abeforprez"